Need help choosing an ATS?

 Feeling overwhelmed with info right now?
 Don’t stress it!
 Making your recruitment process more diverse and inclusive may take intentional effort and commitment, but making small changes consistently can bring forth large results.
 Rome wasn’t built in a day!

 Remember, the journey towards a diverse and inclusive workforce is continuous and best practices are always improving.
 By continuously staying educated, you not only improve your recruitment process but also contribute to a fair and prosperous future.
-We hope this guide can help you start today and create a recruitment process that welcomes everyone!
+We hope this guide can help you start today and create a recruitment process that welcomes everyone.

 1. Harvard Business Review - "Why Diversity Programs Fail" by Frank Dobbin Link